 - Link to course called Diversify Like A Pro

-▶ Watch this video overview: Rule 4: Diversify.
+▶ Watch this video overview: Rule #4: It is important to diversify investments.
 Diversification is important in investing because you want the most return for every measure of investment risk you are willing to take.
 It turns out that there is a theoretically ideal portfolio to accomplish just that.
 Start with that theoretically best diversified investment before choosing anything different.
 Learn even more about diversified investments in the course Diversify Like A Pro where I explain Modern Portfolio Theory in plain English.

 If you are not a professional investor, if your goal is not to manage money in such a way that you get a significantly better return than world, then I believe in extreme diversification.—Warren Buffett